These are the most useful ham-related websites I’ve found, so far ....

 DXpeditions located right by the sea at the high water mark.
 The saltwater ground plane is

 essential.
-While F4BKV’s design brings the cords holding the lower ends of the wire elements
+While F4BKV’s design brings the cords holding the lower ends of the wire elements in

-cross-arm (fixed to pebbles on the beach), the spacing and hence the pattern should be even
+-arm (fixed to pebbles on the beach), the spacing and hence the pattern should be even

 better.
 To be honest, a plain vertical does pretty well and I’m not entirely convinced of the

 value of a 2 element close-spaced array.
-The sharp rear null may be a drawback as much as
+The sharp rear null may be a drawback as much as a

 Here’s a creative way of using a tape measure to make a poor-man’s Steppir vertical.
 A